Yingying Wu

 About me

-I am currently an Assistant Professor in the Department of Mathematics at the University of Houston.
-My research domain focuses on differential geometry, supersymmetry, computational geometry, and machine learning.
-I also serve as Harvard University ICPC Head Coach and ICPC North America Championship and Programming Camp Trainer.
+I am an Assistant Professor in the Department of Mathematics at the University of Houston.
+My research focuses on differential geometry, supersymmetry, computational geometry, and machine learning.
+I am particularly interested in low dimensional topology and differential geometry, especially Z/2 harmonic spinor and related geometry problems.

-News: 2023 MIT SGI fellow, Ricardo Gloria has accepted our PhD offer from Department of Mathematics at University of Houston and will join my group to study theoretical differential geometry and discrete differential geometry.
-Welcome, Ricardo!
+News: Haotian Zuo from Tongji University has accepted our PhD offer from the Department of Mathematics at the University of Houston and will join my group.
+Haotian specializes in Derived Categories, Toric Varieties, and Moduli Spaces of Vector Bundles.
+Welcome, Haotian!

-Ads: I am looking for motivated Ph.D. students and postdoctoral fellow interested in differential geometry, algebraic geometry, and supersymmetry.
-Please send me CV to ywu68@uh.edu if interested.
+Ads: I am looking for motivated Ph.D. students interested in differential geometry, algebraic geometry, and supersymmetry.
+Please send me your CV and transcript to ywu68@uh.edu if interested.

 Research Interests